 Indigenous Advisory Board

-Acaté has an agreement with the Matsés communities that the development and implementation of each initiative is guided by Matsés leaders and representatives.
-This board is elected by their communities and comprises the current chief, former chiefs (for continuity), and one other member of their choosing.
+Acaté has an agreement with the Matsés communities that the development and implementation of each initiative is guided by Matsés leadership (Junta Directiva).
+This board is elected by their communities and comprises a chief (jefe) and five officers.

 Daniel lives in the Matsés village of San José de Añushi with his wife Anita Tupa Tumi Inuma and their four children Jhalert, Zully, Karla and Daniel.
 Daniel’s father Alberto was captured when he was eight years old but was accepted into the tribe and was able marry Daniel’s mother Paola.
 Daniel had been a Matsés delegate for nine years before winning his position as chief in 2014.
 Daniel is very interested in expanding Acaté’s programs to promote the transmission of traditional knowledge to the youth before the remaining elders pass away.